7th April, 2020

 And you'll need a business head on your shoulders too, to make sure your service keeps on the right side of the law and repays you for your hard work.

-An airport shuttle service is a business – and that means abiding by rules and regulations concerning tax, employment law, banking, taxi insurance and several other key considerations.
+An airport shuttle service is a business – and that means abiding by rules and regulations concerning tax, employment law, banking, taxi insurance and several other key considerations: specific to the airport shuttle business.

 If the attraction of setting up an airport shuttle service is that you’re a people person who loves driving, then the business side of things can seem quite a headache.